Tropical Conservation Semester

 "This is the ultimate study abroad program if you want the greatest diversity of biological and cultural experiences.
 Expect to be stimulated with newness every day." - Teal P.

 Venture deep into the Amazon, discover the Galapagos, scale lofty Andean peaks, and explore mountainous cloud forests, then return to the comfort (and laundry!) of your host family in the sunny, cosmopolitan outskirts of Quito.
 You’ll spend more than half the semester away from campus investigating sites that include four weeks traveling and living in the world-renowned Galapagos Islands and two weeks at the Tiputini Biodiversity Station in the heart of the Amazonian rainforest.
-You also visit Ceiba Foundation project sites like the El Pahuma Orchid Reserve, now the centerpiece of a new UNESCO World Biosphere Reserve.
+You also visit Ceiba Foundation project sites like the El Pahuma Orchid Reserve, now the centerpiece of a new UNESCO World Biosphere Reserve, and the Lalo Loor Reserve.
 Our goal is to keep classroom time focused and fast-paced, then move to the outdoors where you can apply the concepts you’ve learned to ongoing research, conservation, and community development programs.

 Where We Go